SteeltoeOSS/Documentation/docs/7-management/11-%2fmappings.md

 ##### ASP.NET Core App

-Refer to the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the Mappings actuator to the service container, use the `AddMappingsActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Mappings/EndpointServiceCollectionExtensions.cs).
+To add the Mappings actuator to the service container, use the `AddMappingsActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the Mappings actuator middleware to the ASP.NET Core pipeline, use the `UseMappingsActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Mappings/EndpointApplicationBuilderExtensions.cs).
+To add the Mappings actuator middleware to the ASP.NET Core pipeline, use the `UseMappingsActuator()` extension method from `EndpointApplicationBuilderExtensions`.

 ##### ASP.NET 4.x App

-Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

-To add the Mappings actuator endpoint, use the `UseMappingsActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
+To add the Mappings actuator endpoint, use the `UseMappingsActuator()` method from `ActuatorConfigurator`.

 By default, the endpoint will return the Routes and Route templates from the apps global `RouteTable`.
 If you wish to expose WebAPI routes, in addition to those from the `RouteTable`, provide a reference to the `IApiExplorer` obtained from `GlobalConfiguration.Configuration.Services.GetApiExplorer()`.

 ##### ASP.NET OWIN App

-Refer to the [HTTP Access ASP.NET OWIN](#http-access-asp-net-owin) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x OWIN application.

-To add the Mappings actuator middleware to the ASP.NET OWIN pipeline, use the `UseMappingsActuator()` extension method from [MappingsEndpointAppBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointOwin/Mappings/MappingsEndpointAppBuilderExtensions.cs).
+To add the Mappings actuator middleware to the ASP.NET OWIN pipeline, use the `UseMappingsActuator()` extension method from `MappingsEndpointAppBuilderExtensions`.

 You must provide a reference to the `IApiExplorer` obtained from `GlobalConfiguration.Configuration.Services.GetApiExplorer()` when using this endpoint in a OWIN based app.